 Start monetizing only when you know for sure that you’re getting a good number of pageviews and your Blog is popular.

 If you are actively participating in Facebook Group threads, and you’re noticing that your traffic on Pinterest is taking off, then it is definitely time to start monetizing.

 You can start by applying to ad companies and working for affiliate companies.

 Becoming an Affiliate is very easy.
 You simply have to apply to companies that are related to your niche and then promote their products/services on your Blog.

 Every time someone clicks the link and makes a purchase, you get a little commission.

-But most Bloggers start putting ads, work in affiliate links, start selling their own courses, eBooks all at once.
+But most Bloggers start slapping on ads, paste affiliate links in every post, start selling their own courses and eBooks all at once.

 Do.
 Not.
 Do.
 This.

 Remember, one step at a time.
 Too many changes will confuse your readers.
 Especially your fans who visit you every week.

 It will take 3-6 months for the ads and affiliate links to start making you money, but once you’re making $100-$300 a month, you can start implementing other Monetization Techniques.